PervazGolrang/pg-small-labs/Cisco-Checkpoint-Segmentation-Lab/README.md

 Note:
 The **Legacy** command `switchport protected` blocks unicast, multicast, and broadcast to all interfaces that have the `protected` configuration.
 This is a strong legacy feature, supporting even Catalyst 2960 (non-X and non-S).
 This is a cheap and easy alternative compared to PVLANS.
 The downside is reduced scalability and functionality, e.g. PVLANs `community`.

-The design enforced a "VLAN per Switch" architecture, ensuring that all inter-switch traffic must traverse the Firewall for inspection, while intra-switch traffic is blocked at the ASIC level.
+The design enforced a "VLAN per Switch" architecture, ensuring that all inter-switch traffic must traverse the Firewall for inspection, traffic between VLANs is blocked by switch configuration.

 ---